 Keep in mind that wide fluctuations in late-winter temperatures can sometimes cause overwintered crops to bolt before they reach a harvestable stage.
 This can be minimized by choosing varieties with greater bolting tolerance.
-(Our Good for Overwintering category includes varieties selected on this basis in our overwintering trial programs.)
+(Our Good for Overwintering category, which includes varieties selected on this basis in our overwintering trial programs.)

-The most calculated approach to scheduling seeding for overwintered crops involves seeding in the late fall, so that germination and the first stages of growth occur before the plant goes dormant during the Persephone period.
+The most calculated approach to scheduling seeding for overwintered crops involves seeding in the late summer to late fall, depending upon the crop.
+(Be sure to review the Overwinter Planting Chart for the crop-specific planting windows.)
+The correct timing will allow germination and the first stages of growth to occur before the plant goes dormant during the Persephone period.
 Growth will begin again when days begin to lengthen.

 Another overwintering method involves sowing just before the ground freezes, so that germination occurs after deep winter, as daylength increases and temperatures warm.
 This method can result in a lot of dead seed, however, if conditions do not pan out.
 (There is a risk that a higher percentage of seeds will rot in the soil during cold, wet conditions.)

 An additional strategy is to seed just as the ground begins to thaw, or just as the Persephone period is ending (so technically, this is not overwintering).
 This works well for direct-seeded spinach and brassicas.
 Only the top inch or two of soil needs to be thawed in order to plant the seed.